AaronYang1223/Unmanned_Sailing_CUHKSZ/README.md

-# GeekUp
+# Unmanned Sailing
-Unmanned Sailing Tutorial
+The project is divided into upper computer and lower computer